remitly-oss/httpsig-go/README.md

 ## Stability
 The v1.1+ release is stable and production ready.

-Please file issues and bus in the github projects issue tracker.
+Please file issues and bugs in the github projects issue tracker.

 ## References